 Certainly, in Roberts-Goodwin's photographs we encounter some such elements of the aesthetic sublime.
-Boundless, infinitely expanding horizon lines and stunning epic landscapes occupy 'MORE THAN EVER a change of plan (burnout 1 and 2)' and 'MORE THAN EVER a change of plan (-85.5 metres)' (both 2014); and in 'MORE THAN EVER think the Mountain 41' (2012) we encounter an enormous mountaintop swallowed by a dark ominous sky.
-Even the raven-from the Think The Mountain series (2012) shot at Buffavento-signifies sublime gothic terror, something supernatural, unknown.
+Boundless, infinitely expanding horizon lines and stunning epic landscapes occupy A Change of Plan (Burnout) and A Change of Plan (-85.5m) (both 2014); and in as the sky FALLS through five fingers (2012) we encounter an enormous mountaintop swallowed by a dark ominous sky.
+Even the raven-from the Think The Mountain series (2012) shot at Buffavento-signifies sublime gothic terror, something supernatural, unknown.24

 But such imagery is never presented without complication in the art of Roberts-Goodwin.
 In her landscapes, the Romantic undercurrents of the sublime are merely hinted at.
-Refusing the aesthetic category's quintessential panoramic view and sweeping vistas, Roberts-Goodwin sieves through her imagery selecting "awkward" shots, and/or cropping formally "perfect" pictures, for display.
-Strange perspectives of the mountain ranges are offered, the view is often obfuscated by fog, and the horizon line is awkwardly positioned toward the bottom of the image, as opposed to being in line with the viewer's gaze.
+Refusing the aesthetic category's quintessential panoramic view and sweeping vistas, Roberts-Goodwin sieves through her imagery selecting "awkward" shots, and/or cropping formally "perfect" pictures, for display.25 Strange perspectives of the mountain ranges are offered, the view is often obfuscated by fog, and the horizon line is awkwardly positioned toward the bottom of the image, as opposed to being in line with the viewer's gaze.
 The ravens are similarly framed in an unconventional manner.
 Their heads and wings escape the image's frame.
 All we are left with is glimpses of their bodies, and forms of flight as a means to emphasize the avian species' unique gestures.
 These images reflect the artist's embracement of experimentation with form through which she eschews entrenched conventions.
-That is, the conventions of the aesthetic sublime and conventional literary, cinematic and even ornithological representations of the raven as an anthropomorphized satanic and predatory being (which carries its own sublime, terrifying affect).
-By experimenting with form, Roberts-Goodwin opens up a space through which to experience the world-and more precisely visual culture-anew and from unexpected, disorientating perspectives.
-Her strange and alienating imagery moves us, the viewers, to engage its content-its iconographies and histories-from a differential position.
+That is, the conventions of the aesthetic sublime and conventional literary, cinematic and even ornithological representations of the raven as an anthropomorphized satanic and predatory being (which carries its own sublime, terrifying affect).26 By experimenting with form, Roberts-Goodwin opens up a space through which to experience the world-and more precisely visual culture-anew and from unexpected, disorientating perspectives.
+27 Her strange and alienating imagery moves us, the viewers, to engage its content-its iconographies and histories-from a differential position.
 It is this experience of alienation, of discomfort-of being distanced and displaced from what is familiar-that defines the work of Roberts-Goodwin.